 Gluten-Free Pumpkin Cookies

-• 1/2 cup unsalted butter, For dairy-free option use Smart Balance Butter.
+• 1/2 cup unsalted butter, for dairy-free option use Smart Balance Butter.

 • 1 cup granulated sugar